renewalsa-websites/craft-template/docs/security-and-compliance.md

 ### Security
 To help meet the security requirements this project comes with two plugins installed out the box

-- Two Factor Authentication (Which is required for anyone with admin access)
+- [Two Factor Authentication](https://plugins.craftcms.com/two-factor-authentication?craft4) - required for anyone with admin access
-- Password Policy (to enforce strong passwords for all users)
+- [Password Policy](https://plugins.craftcms.com/password-policy?craft4=) - to enforce strong passwords for all users

 Larger sites with projected long life-spans are required to implement [Audit](https://plugins.craftcms.com/audit?craft4) to enable the tracking of changes within the admin.